hainayanda/HTTPTaskPublisher/README.md

     .sink { ... }
 ```

-The closure will be called after the request is succeed and producing `Data` and `HTTPURLResponse`.
-You can validate the result and return `HTTPDataTaskValidation` as validation result.
-It will then used to determined that the request should be passed to the subscriber or throwing `HTTPURLError.failValidation(reason:data:response:)`.
+The closure will be called after the request is successful and produces `Data` and `HTTPURLResponse`.
+You can validate the result and return `HTTPDataTaskValidation` as the validation result.
+It will then be used to determine that the request should be passed to the subscriber or throw `HTTPURLError.failValidation(reason:data:response:)`.
-`HTTPDataTaskValidation` is enumeration that declared like this:
+`HTTPDataTaskValidation` is an enumeration that is declared like this:

 ```swift
 public enum HTTPDataTaskValidation: Equatable {